rscottwatson/jenkins-test/DecodeJenkinsSecrets.md

-If we pull up a secret from the Credentials page and select update anwe can then inspect the page where we can find the encrypted secret
+If we pull up a secret from the Credentials page and select update we can then inspect the page where we can find the encrypted secret

 eg {AQAAABAAAAAQlI/0ApLu3oAoflKtLirppOQRhqr1lAZ8+stbbgrcoYY=}